-As guests sign in, the volunteer will provide the guest with a procedure mask and have the guest wash their hands or use hand sanitizer.
-After the guest washes or sanitizes and puts on a mask or face covering, the volunteer will have the guest place their personal belongings in a large plastic bag.
+Belongings: Have the guest place their personal belongings in a large plastic bag.
 The bag should then be taped up and the guests' name written in black pen on a piece of tape.

-The claim ticket should be attached to the bag as well.
-Give the guest one side of the check ticket and tape the other side to the bag without covering the number on the ticket.
-Once the bag is sealed it may not be opened until the guest takes possession of his/her property at check out the next morning unless there is a circumstance requiring another item to be placed into the bag.
+- Claim Ticket: The claim ticket should be attached to the bag.
+Give the guest one side of the check ticket and tape the other side to the bag without covering the number on the ticket. - Once the bag is sealed it may not be opened until the guest takes possession of his/her property at check out the next morning unless there is a circumstance requiring another item to be placed into the bag.
 This situation would arise if a guest is not following the rules and an item needs to be bagged.